 ATE insurance is an insurance policy that can be taken out after a dispute has arisen to protect against the risk of having to pay the opponent’s legal costs if you lose.

 It tends to be available for most types of cases, with the exception of family and criminal cases and employment tribunal claims, and it can be taken out at any stage of the proceedings, so first instance or appeal.
 It is better to seek insurance early on in the proceedings rather than late, because the later you leave it, the more costs will have been incurred.

 As you would expect, it is only available for those cases where the insurer considers that the prospects of success are good, some suggest 60% or more and therefore your application will involve a detailed assessment of those prospects.

-In Jersey, it is not recoverable for the moment.
-In Jersey, if you win your case, the extent to which the costs of the proceedings and the costs that are incidental to the proceedings are recoverable is a matter for the discretion of the Royal Court.
-Thus far, the law has been interpreted to suggest that the ATE insurance premium is not a recoverable cost on the basis that taking out this insurance is an expense arising from a commercial decision rather than stemming from the conduct of the action itself.
+In Jersey, if you win your case, the extent to which the costs of the proceedings and the costs that are incidental to the proceedings, are recoverable, is a matter for the discretion of the Royal Court.
+Thus far, the law has been interpreted to suggest that the ATE insurance premium is not a recoverable cost, on the basis that taking out this insurance is an expense arising from a commercial decision rather than stemming from the conduct of the action itself.

 If you are considering exploring the possibility of using ATE insurance, it is important that you know the jurisdiction in which you are litigating, or at least that you seek legal advice about it.
 Much of the literature about the subject of ATE insurance online is based on UK Law and certainly does not consider the position in Jersey.